-An intervention is designed to help a child or group of children who are struggling within a particular area of their educaton, this could be emotionally, socially or accademically, despite high quality teaching.
+An intervention is designed to help a child or group of children who are struggling within a particular area of their education, this could be emotionally, socially or academically, despite high quality teaching.
 Interventions are delivered over a specified number of weeks.
 These interventions are designed for children with the potential to ‘catch up’ and reach age-related expectations by the end of the programme delivery.

 They are successful when used with the right group of children who are able to maintain the fast pace of learning.
 Assessment materials within these programmes enable us to select children who are suitable and will benefit from the intervention.

-What is the difference between focused groups and an Intervnention?
+What is the difference between focused groups and an Intervention?